Zirchow in a traffic crisis: Citizens' initiative finally calls for a southern bypass!

 At the last meeting, five routes for the bypass were discussed with the aim of improving access to both the airport and the adjacent residential area.
 Engineering offices have now been commissioned to deliver the necessary preliminary work by the end of November 2022.
 State Secretary Meyer plans to come back to Zirchow in January to present the preferred variant.

-A central point in the talks is the question of costs.
-The previously favored northern bypass should only cost around 10 million euros, but would have been guided by a protected moor.
-In contrast, the southern solution favored by the citizens' initiative will probably be twice as expensive.
-Kathrin Flindt, spokeswoman for the citizens' initiative, emphasizes that the bypass must not only be a profit for road users, but also for the residents of Zirchow.
+A central point in the discussions is the question of costs.
+The previously favored northern bypass was only supposed to cost around 10 million euros, but would have passed through a protected moor.
+In contrast, the southern solution favored by the citizens' initiative is expected to be twice as expensive.
+Kathrin Flindt, spokeswoman for the citizens' initiative, emphasizes that the bypass must not only be a benefit for road users, but also for the residents of Zirchow.

-Mobility has gained in importance in recent years, not only for the residents in Zirchow.
-A report of the Federal Ministry for Digital Affairs and Transport illustrates the need to develop new concepts to improve the transport infrastructure.
-The mobility turnover relies on the shift of cars to foot and bike paths as well as a better connection to public transport.
+The topic of mobility has become more important in recent years, and not just for residents in Zirchow.
+A report from Federal Ministry for Digital Affairs and Transport highlights the need to develop new concepts to improve the transport infrastructure.
+The mobility transition relies on a shift from cars to pedestrian and cycle paths as well as better connections to public transport.

-In Zirchow, the decision about the future flow of traffic and bypasses is now pending.
-The residents hope for a sustainable solution that not only improves the traffic situation, but also increases the quality of life in their village.
+In Zirchow, the decision on the future traffic flow and bypass roads is now pending.
+The residents are hoping for a sustainable solution that will not only improve the traffic situation, but also increase the quality of life in their village.